Izect/FPS-Godot-base-template-GD-scrit/README.md

 # FPS-Godot-base-template-GD-scrit

-DUMBASS() ADD THE template only not the main proj here
+DUMBASS() ADD THE TEMPLATE YOU FOUND ONLY THE TEMPLATE I'M TOO LAZY TO ANIMATE ALL THAT SHITZ I JUST NEED THE BASE with movement for the doomlike